 Tidus soon learns of Sin, an invincible aquatic Goliath which attacked Zanarkand and now terrorizes Spira, bringing destruction without reason and keeping them locked in the dark ages.
 Only one method exists to defend against it: A ritual which allows a "summoner" to temporarily destroy Sin and grant the world a period of respite from its wrath (the "Calm") before its inevitable return.
 Finding himself smitten with a young summoner named Yuna and hoping to find a way back home, Tidus agrees to become one of her guardians and accompany her on her pilgrimage across Spira; a journey which ends in the holy ruins of Zanarkand.

-X also departs from Active Time Battles for a Combatant Cooldown System with the turn order displayed in a corner, giving players as much time as they want to ponder their next action.
+X departs from Active Time Battles in favor of a Combatant Cooldown System; it is the last Turn-Based Combat system in the franchise.
+The turn order is displayed in a corner, giving players as much time as they want to ponder their next action.
 More importantly, you can swap out any of your characters mid-battle; since the guardians always travel together, there's no need for characters to split up or spend the game cooling their heels in an airship.
+This is emphasized by enemy specialization; you are supposed to Attack Its Weak Point, and other attacks typically result in Cherry Tapping at best.

-X takes a minimalist, though still pretty abstract, approach to equipment: You only have a weapon and a gauntlet, and both come with attributes that a worn "Accessory" previously would.
-Some pieces come with empty slots that can be filled with whatever, provided you have the needed items.
+X takes a minimalist approach to equipment: You get a weapon and a gauntlet, and both come with attributes that a worn "Accessory" previously would.
+Some come with empty slots for further customization, provided you have the needed items.

-Summons are no longer a glorified magic spell, but instead a clan of mons (Aeons) who automatically join you during your travels, along with a few hidden ones Yuna can seek out.
-Each one functions as a playable character once summoned, along with their own HP, Overdrive, and spell list.
-Later on, you get the power to teach them moves and boost their stats, but it has little effect, and Aeons are far outclassed by the guardians by the end.
-(They can be useful as meat shields, though...)
+Summons are no longer a glorified magic spell, but a clan of mons (Aeons) who automatically join you during your travels, along with a few hidden ones Yuna can seek out.
+Each one functions as a playable character once summoned, complete with their own Hit Points, Limit Break, and spell list.

-No modern FF is complete without mini-games, and X's were more time-intensive than ever; mainly unlocking and fixing the best weapons (you can't earn AP when wielding one until you re-energize it).
-The most famous of these, and certainly the most enjoyable, is the Blitzball tourneys.
+No modern FF is complete without mini-games, and X's were more time-intensive than ever; mainly unlocking and repairing the best weapons.
+The most famous of these, and certainly the most enjoyable, is Blitzball.
 After a certain event, each save point adds the option to put the story on hold and play a few matches.
-Every town has its own team and you have the chance to recruit other players, who roam the world as NPCs, when their contracts expire.
+Each town has their own team and you can recruit those players, who roam the world as NPCs, when their contracts expire.
 There are a lot of free agents hiding in the game, too, so it pays to approach everybody to see if they play, similar to the card games of old.

 The plot is noticably similar to that of an earlier Squaresoft title, Bahamut Lagoon, which is lampshaded by X's Global Airship: the Fahrenheit (though it is never explicitly named in either game.)
 The airship in Bahamut Lagoon is also called Fahrenheit.
 What's more, the airship used throughout X-2 is named the Celsius.